mdcdi1315/dotnetresourcesextensions/Source/Pkg-Readme.md

 ﻿## The `DotNetResourcesExtensions` Package

-This package adds new possiblities for handling .NET resources , for those who do not like to use the default provided alternatives.
+This package adds new ways and methods for handling .NET resources , for those who do not like to use the default provided alternatives.

-This package is provided for four different .NET flavors to use.
+The package is provided for four different .NET flavors to use.

 Supported .NET flavors:
 - .NET Framework 4.7.2 or above